-Do you think your ISP is cheating you?
-These speed test sites help you find out
+Think your ISP is cheating you?
+The best internet speed tests help you find out

 Internet service providers like to make a lot of claims about upload and download speeds when you sign up, but do you ever wonder how those numbers compare to the speeds you’re actually getting once your connection is set up?
 These alternative browser-based speed tests will help you determine your upload and download speeds, as well as identify other issues with your network, such as packet loss, latency issues, or physical connection problems.
-Here are several of our favorite options, each of which is dependent on what kind of data and interface you’re looking for.
+Here are several of our favorite internet speed tests, each of which is dependent on the kind of data and interface you’re looking for.

-More: Think your internet is slow?
-It probably has something to do with where you live

 Speedof.me

-Speedof.me is an HTML5-based speed test that’s lightweight and designed to replicate real-world browsing and downloading conditions by requesting a series of files in increasing size and recording the speed at which they’re downloaded.
+Speedof.me is an HTML5-based speed test that’s lightweight and designed to replicate real-world browsing and downloading conditions by requesting a series of files of increasing sizes and recording the speed at which they’re downloaded.
 Not only does the site display a graph of speeds achieved in real-time, but also allows you to track your results against previous tests.
-Rather than selecting a location, the website calculates the quickest and most reliable server from 59 available servers, and all files are downloaded and uploaded in sequence – -rather than simultaneously — to imitate real internet browsing conditions.
+Rather than selecting a location, the website calculates the quickest and most reliable server from 88 available servers, and all files are downloaded and uploaded in sequence — rather than simultaneously — to imitate real internet browsing conditions.

 Test your bandwidth at: